jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 #### Constraint 4 - The Gas module shall be installed in a central location outside each sleeping area or in the immediate vicinity of the bedrooms, at the maximum of 20 feet.

 -Experimental Design: For this experimentation, Preserve Home Pro does not have access to a house specifically.
 But going over other manufacturer datasheets of their sensors that are installed in homes, the team ensures that it would be able to implement this feature seamlessly.
+This would be informed to the home owner.

--Results: The results will be other manufacturer datasheets showing the installation process of their sensors that abide by NFPA regulations.
+-Results: The results will be other manufacturer datasheets showing the installation process of their sensors that abide by NFPA regulations and to inform the user.

 ![image](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143034071/7c41e556-74b8-44a9-abcc-0559341d26b4)
 Figure 4.
 Manufacturer information regarding to where the sensor should be installed.